 Mantarara village, Taliabu Island, can only be reached by sea.
 It is very remote and totally cut off from trading routes and ferry lines, making it an isolated paradise of rich culture in language, music and dance.

-Alfred Russel Wallace (1823-1913), English naturalist, anthropologist, theorist, and evolutionist, noted 48 species of birds on Taliabu Island.
+English naturalist, anthropologist, theorist, and evolutionist, who noted 48 species of birds on Taliabu Island.
 The steep forested mountains are near impenetrable, making logging virtually impossible, so to this day the island is very pristine.
 Wallace discovered and noted several new bird species in Taliabu Island, which is part of the Sula Island Group, North Maluku.
 One of the smallest birds of paradise is found here and no other place.
 Bobong is the main town.